morveusz93/dagon/README.md

 - `!dmotivate` - Dagon will send you a motivational image.
 - `!dcat` - Dagon will send you a random cat image.
 - `!ddog` - Dagon will send you a random dog image.
+- `!droll` - Dagon will roll dices for You.
+You should tell him how many dices you want to roll and whats the dice, eg 2d20

 ## Auto-Leave Feature